I am sure you’re happy now wherever you are.

-His request to me was: Papa, you should never stop working.
+His request to me was “Papa, you should never stop working.
 Keep making a difference and rely on your heart more often.
-Your work here is not done.
-He then paused for a few seconds, sat back in his chair—as if to say: but now my work here is done —and said That’s it.
-I have nothing more to say.
+Your work here is not done.”
+He then paused for a few seconds, sat back in his chair—as if to say But now my work here is done —and said, “That’s it.
+I have nothing more to say.”

-This book is my attempt to fulfill the task assigned to me by my happiness idol.
+This is my attempt to fulfill the task assigned to me by my happiness idol.
 For as long as I live, I will make global happiness my personal mission, my moonshot for Ali.

 Join the Movement